 Capital assets.
-The Tensas Parish Sheriff's investment in capital assets for its governmental activities as of June 30, 2011, amounts to \$460,440 (net of accumulated depreciation).
+The Tensas Parish Sheriff's investment in capital assets for its governmental activities as of June 30, 2012, amounts to \$263,074 (net of accumulated depreciation).
 This investment includes furniture, equipment, and weapons.
-The increase in capital assets for the year was \$86,636, the majority of which was attributable to the purchase of a law enforcement vehicles through leases.
-There were deletions of \$19,748 for the year.
+There was no increase in capital assets for the year.
+There were deletions of \$21,659 for the year.

 Long-term debt.
-At the end of the fiscal year, Tensas Parish Sheriff had total debt outstanding, in the form of leases, of \$136,856, which will be paid in full within three years and certificates of indebtedness of \$195,000.
-During the year ended June 30, 2011, \$127,978 of debt was paid in accordance with the debt agreement.
+At the end of the fiscal year, Tensas Parish Sheriff had total debt outstanding, in the form of leases, of \$33,740, which will be paid in full within three years and certificates of indebtedness of \$166,000.
+During the year ended June 30, 2012, \$132,117 of debt was paid in accordance with the debt agreement.
 The Tensas Parish Sheriff contributes to a single-employer defined benefit healthcare plan ("the Retiree Health Plan").
 The plan provides lifetime healthcare insurance for eligible retirees through the sheriff's group health insurance plan.
-Net OPEB obligation associated with the Retiree Health Plan at June 30, 2011 is \$391,856.
+Net OPEB obligation associated with the Retiree Health Plan at June 30, 2012 is \$587,498.